-How do people come to Australia?
+How do they come to Australia?

-For many decades, Australia has been a leader in bringing some of the most vulnerable refugees in the world from overseas, and supporting them to settle in Australia.
+For many decades, Australia has been a leader in bringing some of the most vulnerable refugees in the world from overseas and supporting them to settle in Australia.
 Australia’s contribution is important, as relatively few countries resettle refugees.
 This commitment is even more valuable today when it is harder than ever for refugees to find protection in a safe country.